jddunn/jddunn.github.io/_posts/projects/emote-emoter.md

 Emoter agents thus can operate on a "higher level of thinking", by first categorizing messages and then choosing specific, interchangeable "conversations" (lists of text responses) to respond from based on certain emotional tones.

 Within these conversations, Emoter looks for matching text in its database and compares it with the user input on a sliding threshold, outputting the corresponding response if the threshold is met.
+This "message-response" pair matching algorithm was simple (by design, as the NLP for matching responses in a conversation was not the focal point of hte project): It used cosine similarity after extracting the most important text words after some tf-idf (term frequency - inverse document frequency) analysis, which measures the importance of a word by weighing how often it appears in a single document then offsetting that by the frequency of the word's appearance in the entire corpus.

+The combined approach of cosine similarity and tf-idf filtering worked well, as the similarity threshold required for matching an appropriate response was much lower than if it checked for the entire text without filtering, so often multiple appropriate responses were matched even with a relatively small dataset, and the response chosen was randomized from the appropriate ones found, allowing for a dynamic conversation experience.

 <a href="/assets/projects/emoter_demo_5.png" target="_blank"><img src="/assets/projects/emoter_demo_5.png" class="img-shadow" style="display: block; margin-left: auto; margin-right: auto;" width="800" alt="Emoter agent with the personality of a fitness coach"></img></a>
 <span style="text-align: center; color: grey; margin-left: auto; margin-right: auto; display: block; width: 80%">A demo 'Emoter agent' with a persona of a fitness coach.</span>